Rainman Rainwater Harvesting System

 How Rainman the Rainwater Harvesting System works

 Rain falls and is collected from your roof via your gullies and downpipes.
 Usually this would divert to soakaway however the Rainman System is an interruption between building and soakaway.

 The clean water filtered is stored in a concrete underground tank.
 By using an underground tank, the water is stored in dark and cool conditions.
 Here the second cleaning step takes place the rainwater Calmed Inlet supplies lower layers of the stored water with oxygenated water.
 This oxygen rich water prevents anaerobic reducing conditions forming in the storage tank and the water stays fresh.

 Any particles that are lighter than water (e.g. flower pollen, dust) float slowly to the water surface.
 The expertly designed new RAINMAN overflow siphon, with a skimmer effect, removes this floating layer.
 The regular overflow from the storage tank is important to get the best water quality.
 It prevents souring of the water.
 The floating layer could otherwise prevent oxygen diffusion at the water surface, which could lead to anaerobic reducing conditions in the tank, and the onset of odour problems.

-The pump intake floats suspended just below the water surface where the cleanest water lies.
-From this position the water is abstracted by the pump.
+The pump intake floats suspended just below the water surface where the cleanest water lies, the water is then abstracted by the pump from this position.
 A ball float, filled with air, suspends the intake valve, which has a further filter.
 Usually the Floating Pump Intake has a check valve